-Theme Park Insider readers offer their ratings and reviews for Journey to Atlantis, a flume ride at SeaWorld San Diego.
-(The minimum height to ride is 42 inches.)
+Journey to Atlantis is an excellent flume ride in Rides and one of the best attractions at SeaWorld San Diego.
+The minimum height to ride is 42 inches.

 Journey to Atlantis adds a third thrill ride to SeaWorld's San Diego park, this time a Mack water coaster, combining elements from a roller coaster and a flume ride.